Recognized as one of BC's Top Employers

 - Working with 65 partner organizations, the City of Vancouver launched the Vancouver Immigration Partnership to help increase local capacity to assist newcomers with engagement, integration and access to services in Vancouver

-- In 2016, Vancouver's City Council adopted a staff report featuring a number of recommendations to make civic facilities, operations and programs safe and inclusive for trans and gender-variant communities -- and passed two motions to support equal opportunities for women, including increasing the number of women appointed to city advisory committees to 50% or greater, and developing a mentorship program for women interested in a career in public service
+- In 2016, Vancouver's City Council adopted a staff report featuring a number of recommendations to make civic facilities, operations and programs safe and inclusive for trans and gender-variant communities -- and passed two motions to support equal opportunities for women, including increasing the number of women appointed to city advisory committees to 50 per cent or greater, and developing a mentorship program for women interested in a career in public service

 "It's all about sharing insight.
 There are so many things each of us can learn from one another here."
 Zhila P., employee